-For example, you can be in Access or Excel, start a macro that would power up an external data acquisition unit and receive data into the software utilizing VBA, serial control, and one of our serial relay boards.
-You could control room lighting, or any other device that you would like to turn ON or OFF from within a application, just think of the many possibilities.
+For example, you can be in Access, Excel, or Word and start a macro that would power up an external data acquisition unit and receive data into the software utilizing VBA, serial control, and one of our serial relay boards with I/O. You could control room lighting, or any other device that you would like to turn ON or OFF from within an application, just think of the many possibilities.

 Visual Basic for Applications has many of Visual Basic's commands and controls, that can be utilized for control applications.
 We will show you how to use this powerful application to control our serial relay boards.

 Note: this example is tailored to the first time Visual Basic for Applications user, but the information is useful for the advanced user that is unfamiliar with serial port control.
 If you're familiar with VBA and want to skip this demo, you may jump directly to the code segment.

 For this demonstration we will use Excel's VBA editor, but any of the software that has built in VBA support will work.
 Start Excel and select >> Tools >> Macro >> Visual Basic Editor, from the pull down menus as shown in the picture below, or use Alt+F11 shortcut.